Valencia, Bukidnon: Parks and venues

 Valencia has some event centers which allow the city to host many provincial and even regional gatherings, including the Valencia City Gymnasium, SAIT Gymnasium, City Oval Grounds, Bukidnon Football Training Center, CAP Auditorium and many others.
 It has only one public park, which is the Plaza Rizal.

 Utilities

 The water system of the city is administered by the Valencia City Water District that serves five barangays, namely Poblacion, Lumbo, Bagontaas and Mailag.
 29 Barangays enjoy electricity supplied by the First Bukidnon Electric Cooperative.
 One Barangay enjoys power supply by Bukidnon Second Electric Cooperative.

 Communication

-Telecommunication services are primarily offered by telephone companies such as Philcom–PLDT and Sotelco, and mobile services by Smart Communications, Globe Telecom, and Sun Cellular.
-Internet services are also offered by Philcom–PLDT, Smart Communications, and Globe Telecom.
+Telecommunication services are primarily offered by telephone companies such as PLDT and Sotelco, and mobile services by Smart Communications, Globe Telecom, and Dito Telecommunity.
+Internet services are also offered by PLDT, Smart Communications, Globe Telecom, and Dito Telecommunity.